CERVICAL KYPHOSIS

 In order to understand symptoms and treatment choices, it helps to start with a basic understanding of the anatomy of the spine.
 This includes becoming familiar with the various parts that make up the neck and how they work together.

 The stability of the cervical spine and its ability to stay in the lordotic position depends on other parts of the spine.
-Additionally, the vertebral bodies need to be strong enough to support the head and keep the normal shape of the spine.
-Furthermore, the facet joints, ligaments, and soft tissues in the back of the neck and back must be strong.
-And the muscles in the back must be able to resist the effect of gravity pulling the head forward.
+Additionally, the vertebral bodies need strength to support the head and keep the normal shape of the spine.
+Furthermore, the facet joints, ligaments, and soft tissues in the back of the neck and back must remain strong.
+And the muscles in the back must resist the effect of gravity pulling the head forward.
 If damage to any of these three areas occurs a kyphotic deformity can develop, and the weight of the head can cause a reversal of the normal curvature of the spine.

 Causes of Cervical Kyphosis